TrueBlocks/trueblocks-docs/content/docs/prologue/how-can-i-get-the-index.md

 (One note: It's possible to run against any RPC endpoint -- remote or local -- but because the TrueBlocks scraper hits the node continually and very aggressively, you will probably get rate-limited against a shared RPC server such as Infura.)

 A good explanation of this whole process requires a long form article.
-For now, the curious may look at the best documentation available which is the `src` directory of the source code.
+For now, the curious may look at the best documentation available, the `src` directory of the source code.

 ## One final note on building / making the index

-You may, if you wish, mix and match the above methods.
+You can, if you wish, mix and match the above methods.

-For example, you may initially download only the Bloom filters with `chifra init` and then start up `chifra scrape` in the background.
+For example, you can initially download only the Bloom filters with `chifra init` and then start up `chifra scrape` in the background.
 This would allow you to get started quickly but stay up to the front of the chain.
 Of course, as with everything, there's a tradeoff.
 You will be storing a few MB every time a new chunk is created (about three times a day).
 In return, it's way faster to query and the index stay up to the chain.

 Alternatively, you may choose to scrape (i.e. build) the index yourself and share it with others by pinning it on IPFS.
 In this case, you're being a good citizen and making the whole ecosystem better off becuase you're sharing you index.